alhopasi/writeups/random/lahilahjoitus/lahilahjoitus.md

 \
 \[ THE DISCOVERY \]

-The Lähitapiola Pääkaupunkiseutu Lähilahjoitus voting was open from September 2024 to mid October 2024.
+The Lähitapiola Pääkaupunkiseutu Lähilahjoitus voting was open from 16-09-2024 to 13-10-2024.

-This was 2nd time the voting was held.
-Previously it was held in year 2023.
+The results of the voting have not been announced yet (22-10-2024).

+Lähitapiola Pääkaupunkiseutu also held Lähilahjoitus in the last year, 2023.
-During 2024, the idea has been adopted by other Lähitapiola branches.
-These votings have been held using different platforms.
+During 2024, the Lähilahjoitus has also been held at other Lähitapiola branches.
+These other votings have been held using different platforms than SurveySparrow.

-I first discovered this in the year 2023, when the voting was held first time.
+I first discovered Lähitapiola Pääkaupunkiseutu Lähilahjoitus in the year 2023, when the voting was held the previous time.
+That was when I found out about the possibility of manipulation.
 During that time, I did not find the correct way to report the possibility of manipulation.
 I tried contacting Lähitapiola main office by some channel, but my choice was poor and never got a reply.

 As the Lähilahjoitus voting was being held again in 2024, I decided to see if my report ever got through and if they had made any changes.